The Snyk Eclipse plugin provides analysis of your code, containers, and infrastructure as code configurations.

 Snyk scans for the following types of issues:

 The Eclipse plugin provides automated, algorithm-based fix suggestions for both direct and transitive dependencies.
 This single plugin provides a Java vulnerability scanner and an open-source security scanner.

 After you have installed and configured the Eclipse plugin, every time you run it, open a file, or autosave, Snyk scans the manifest files, proprietary code, and configuration files in your project.
-Snyk delivers actionable vulnerability, license, code quality, or misconfiguration issue details and displays the results natively within the Eclipse UI.
+Snyk delivers actionable vulnerability, license, or misconfiguration issue details and displays the results natively within the Eclipse UI.